gaobb/CDFTSVM/README.md

-This package is a MATLAB implementation of ["Coordinate Descent Fuzzy Twin Support Vector Machine for Classification",Bin-Bin Gao, Jian-Jun Wang, Yao Wang and Chan-Yun Yang](http://lamda.nju.edu.cn/gaobb/Pub_files/icmla15_FTWSVM.pdf).
+This package is a MATLAB implementation of ["Coordinate Descent Fuzzy Twin Support Vector Machine for Classification", Bin-Bin Gao, Jian-Jun Wang, Yao Wang and Chan-Yun Yang](http://lamda.nju.edu.cn/gaobb/Pub_files/icmla15_FTWSVM.pdf).
 You can train cdftsvm model on your own dataset for binary classification problems.
 This package is created by [Bin-Bin Gao](http://lamda.nju.edu.cn/gaobb/).

 The CDFTSVM not only inherits the advantages of twin SVM but also leads to a fast and robust classification results.
 It is suitable for high dimension and noisy inputs.